Review: Madame Tussauds Sydney, SEA LIFE Sydney Aquarium and WILD LIFE Sydney Zoo Fun!

 The wax figures are undeniably impressive, and for older kids —especially those with specific interests—it would make a great activity, as the journey through the Zones totally engages the senses.
-Being from the UK it was an enlightening trip down the glittering path of Aussie legends, there are so many sections—including Film & TV stars, sports heroes, an MTV music zone, and an Australian history section.
+Being from the UK it was an enlightening trip down the glittering path of Aussie legends, there are so many sections—including Film & TV stars, sports heroes and an Australian history section.

 Naturally, figures from outside our sunny shores make appearances too, including world leaders, the royal family (my favourite, of course), and some blockbuster characters from the Justice League and Marvel zones.
 Kids will love the interactive things to do, such as learning dance sequences, controlling fireworks over Sydney Harbour Bridge or taking photos on set with some of the TV stars.

 As a parent, I loved seeing who I could recognise as well as learning more about each person through the information provided.

 SEA LIFE Sydney Aquarium

 This is where the day really amped up.
 Being there on a Thursday meant it was really quiet and Miss O and her friend could really run free and explore for themselves.
 Because there are so many fish right there, and the kids are able to get so close up to them, it was super engaging and they loved pointing at the different water animals and screeching “fishies!” at the top of their little lungs (apologies to those trying to enjoy a quiet afternoon of shark spotting…).

 For slightly older kids, the Discovery Rockpool would be an excellent way of getting hands-on with some of the sea creatures, while Miss O was quite content to give a cursory glance and runoff in pursuit of some bigger fish to fry…